-Each Warrant included in the Common Units and the Pre-funded Units offered hereby will have an initial exercise price of \$6.00 per share.
-The Warrants will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Each Warrant included in the Common Units and the Pre-funded Units offered hereby will have an initial exercise price of \$ per share (100% of the closing bid price of our common stock as of the close of trading immediately preceding the pricing of this offering).
+The Warrants will be immediately exercisable and will expire on the fifth anniversary the original issuance date.
 The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.
 The Warrants will be issued separately from the common stock included in the Common Units, or the Pre-funded Warrants included in the Pre-funded Units, as the case may be.
 A Warrant to purchase one share of our common stock will be included in each Common Unit or Pre-funded Unit purchased in this offering.